JiriKursky/Custom_components/README.md

       # App is testing this for 'on' or 'off'.
 You will stop automatisation.
 I am using for instance for sprinkler in rainy days
 ```

 You can find useful attributes in entities.
-There are several serices.
+There are several services.
+If somebody need I am going to publish however I do not want spend time with that now.